 Titles licensed in English in this category are:

-My Instructor Won’t Yield (2nd Place)- Kodansha; Releases Aug 2025
+My Instructor Won’t Yield (2nd Place) – Kodansha

-Yotsuya Ghost Night – Tokyopop; Releases Oct 2025
+Yotsuya Ghost Night – Tokyopop

 My Cute Teacher – Renta! (digital only)